scikit-image/scikit-image/INSTALL.rst

 .. tip::

-    If you need to install ``scikit-image`` one these platforms today, we hope the developer instructions below can help get you started.
+    If you need to install ``scikit-image`` on these platforms today, we hope the developer instructions below can help get you started.